mericson-cv/commvault-cloud-cloudburst-recovery/README.md

 2. Login using Remote Desktop Protocol (RDP)
 3. Wait for the ```******* Starting Commserve image customization ********``` powershell first-boot configuration script to complete.

+> [!NOTE]
-:bulb: **Tip**: Commvault recommends using [Amazon EC2 Instance Connect](https://aws.amazon.com/about-aws/whats-new/2023/06/amazon-ec2-instance-connect-ssh-rdp-public-ip-address/) for secure access to your Commvault instance _without_ the need to expose public IP addresses, or manage __bastion hosts__.
+> Commvault recommends using [Amazon EC2 Instance Connect](https://aws.amazon.com/about-aws/whats-new/2023/06/amazon-ec2-instance-connect-ssh-rdp-public-ip-address/) for secure access to your Commvault instance _without_ the need to expose public IP addresses, or manage __bastion hosts__.

+> [!IMPORTANT]
-💡 **Tip**: *Be patient*, remember that each of the Amazon EBS volumes on the host is being provisioned from Amazon EBS snapshots that are stored in Amazon S3.
+> *Be patient*, remember that each of the Amazon EBS volumes on the host is being provisioned from Amazon EBS snapshots that are stored in Amazon S3.

 A browser will open to complete the remaining setup.